 Drive an F1 Barcelona GP circuit, Spain

 The Circuit De Catalunya just outside Barcelona is the well-established home of the Spanish Grand Prix and has been host to some fantastic races over the years.
 The location benefits from excellent weather conditions with the track offering a challenging mix of twisty sections, fast sweeping bends and long straights.
 The cars streak past the pits virtually flat out treating spectators to that incredible sound that only F1 cars can make!
-You can also choose to drive an F1 from the 1990s up to 2011 (the most recent F1 you can drive anywhere in the world) and with four driving courses available there is sure to be one that will suit.
+You can also choose to drive an F1 from the 1990s up to 2011 (the most recent F1 you can drive anywhere in the world) so there is sure to be one that will suit.

 There is a strictly limited number of driving places available at Barcelona with the F1 Driving Programme being staged just 4 times in the whole year.